Installation manual Zivver OWA add-in

 4. Click add Add a rule > Create a new rule.

-5. Give the rule the name zivver-action: discard.
+5. Name the rule zivver-action: discard.

 7. Click Enter text.